nicolaDeCristofaro/Predictive_Models_in_Healthcare/projectDocumentation.md

 Now, for each prediction we want to get, starting from the baseline dataset created at the previous step, we go through the following steps:

-- Problem Statement
+1. Problem Statement
-- Type of model to use for prediction
+2. Type of model to use for prediction
-- Metrics used for validation
+3. Metrics used for validation
-- Features engineering
+4. Features distribution and features engineering
-- Data cleaning
+5. Data cleaning
-- Features Selection
+6. Features Selection
-- Split in training/test set
+7. Split in training/test set
-- Prediction Model choice
+8. Prediction Model choice
-- Prediction Model validation
+9. Prediction Model validation
-- Parameter Tuning
+10. Parameter Tuning
-- Results discussion
+11. Results discussion

 ## Hospital LOS (Length-of-Stay)